Search

 The Gemara raises an objection against the opinion of Rabba from the following: If the assailant struck the woman and her offspring emerged due to miscarriage, he gives compensation for damage and pain to the woman and compensation for miscarried offspring to the husband.
 If the husband is not alive, he gives the compensation for the offspring to his heirs.
 If the woman is not alive, he gives the payment owed to her to her heirs.
 If she was a maidservant and then she was emancipated, or a convert, the assailant acquires the money.
 This indicates that if the husband is no longer alive, the woman doesn’t receive anything.

-The Sages said in response to this: But is the baraita preferable to the mishna, which we interpreted as a referring to case where he injured her during the lifetime of the convert, and the convert then died?
+The Sages said in response to this: But is the baraita preferable to the mishna, which we interpreted as referring to a case where he injured her during the lifetime of the convert, and the convert then died?
 Here also, it must be explained that he injured her during the lifetime of the convert, and the convert then died.
 And if you wish, say instead that he injured her even after the death of the convert.

 And as for the expression in the baraita: He acquires, referring to the one who causes the damage, teach: She acquires.